Kató Lomb: Learning method and principles

-She didn't let herself be put off from her set objective by mistakes, failures or the ceaseless demand of perfection, but she always clung to the joyful, enjoyable side of language studies—maybe that's where her success lay.
-She besieged the fortress of language again and again in a thousand and one ways.
-Her saying may be useful for those less confident of themselves: "Language is the only thing worth knowing even poorly" (in Hungarian: "A nyelv az egyetlen, amit rosszul is érdemes tudni").

 Quotes

 Szilard Kato, the daughter of a prominent local physician, was born and raised in Pecs, where she went to the University to earn her degrees.
 She moved to Budapest after age 21, where she met and married Laub (later the family changed the name to Lomb) Frigyes, an engineer from a prominent family of electrical engineers.
 As a young adult, she became interested in other languages while in the family's bomb shelter as Russian troops were advancing on Budapest.
 She was quoted by her family as having said the following: "Kids, we are going to have to learn Russian now...".
 She managed to acquire a Russian typewriter and started learning the language.
 This single step started her on the road to a long and illustrious career in languages.
 As the Russian liberation unfolded, she served for a time as the translator for the Russian Commander of Budapest.
 In later years she became a professional interpreter.
 She acquired high levels of proficiency in 17 languages without extended stays in the countries where the languages were spoken.
 I interviewed Dr. Lomb (her PhD was in Chemistry) in depth ten years ago in Budapest.
 She attributed her success to massive amounts of comprehensible input, mostly through recreational reading.
 She was personally very interested in grammar and linguistics but felt they played a small role in language acquisition, loved dictionaries but looked up words when she read only if the word re-appeared several times and she still did not understand it, and hated to be corrected: "Error correction makes you sick to your stomach."